-The US and Mexico have agreed to extend restrictions on non-essential travel by land across their shared border until 21 December.

-- There is no quarantine for arriving travellers. - Visa services at certain Mexican consulates have recommenced, depending on local conditions.
+- Mexico has extended restrictions on non-essential travel by land across its northern border with the United States until 21 January 2021. - There is no quarantine for arriving travellers. - Visa services at certain Mexican consulates have recommenced, depending on local conditions.